-Except for 9 jurisdictions, states provide a statutory maximum duration of 26 weeks of benefits in a benefit year.
+Except for 8 jurisdictions, states provide a statutory maximum duration of 26 weeks of benefits in a benefit year.
 However, many jurisdictions vary the duration of benefits through various formulas.
+In some instances, the duration of benefits is tied to the state's trust fund balance or its unemployment insurance rate.